huridocs/uwazi-documentation/admin-docs/building-info-architecture.md

 ### How to configure a Relationship property that inherits a property from another template

-If you would like to configure a Relationship property that inherits a property from another template, you can follow the previously explained process for configuring a basic Relationship property with a few modified or additional steps:
+If you would like to configure a **Relationship** property that inherits a property from another template, you can follow [the previously explained process for configuring a basic Relationship property](#) with a few modified or additional steps:

 Step 5 modified: By default, the property will allow you to create a connection to any entity template (“Any entity or document”).
 However, in order to activate the more advanced option of inheriting properties from another template, you must specify the template from which you want to inherit.
 To do so, click on the Entities dropdown list and select the relevant template.

-Step 6 modified: If you choose a specific template in the previous step, another option will automatically appear: a checkbox called Inherit Property.
+Step 6 modified: If you choose a specific template in the previous step, another option will automatically appear: a checkbox called **Inherit Property**.
 Tick the box and a dropdown will appear containing all of the properties contained within the other template that you have selected.
 Choose a property from the list to inherit.
 Be sure to also review the other options for the property as explained previously in this chapter.

 Step 7: Review the other options for the property as explained previously in this chapter.
 When you have finished, click **Save**.

-Now, whenever you create a new entity using the template that includes this Relationship property, you will be presented with a multiselect list of all the existing entities in your collection which meet the criteria that you have configured (i.e. a connection to another specific template that inherits one of that template’s specific properties).
+Now, whenever you create a new entity using the template that includes this **Relationship** property, you will be presented with a multiselect list of all the existing entities in your collection which meet the criteria that you have configured (i.e. a connection to another specific template that inherits one of that template’s specific properties).

 Simply select the relevant existing entity (or entities) from the list, and then the property that you have chosen to inherit will be displayed as part of the new entity’s metadata.

 ### How to configure a Relationship property that inherits multiple properties from another template

-If you would like to configure a **Relationship** property that inherits multiple properties from another template, you can follow the previously explained process for configuring a basic Relationship property with a few modified or additional steps:
+If you would like to configure a **Relationship** property that inherits multiple properties from another template, you can follow the [previously explained process for configuring a basic Relationship property](#) with a few modified or additional steps:

 Step 5 modified: By default, the property will allow you to create a connection to any entity template (“Any entity or document”).
 However, in order to activate the more advanced option of inheriting properties from another template, you must specify the template from which you want to inherit.
-To do so, click on the Entities dropdown list and select the relevant template.
+To do so, click on the **Entities** dropdown list and select the relevant template.

-Step 6 modified: If you choose a specific template in the previous step, another option will automatically appear: a checkbox called Inherit Property.
+Step 6 modified: If you choose a specific template in the previous step, another option will automatically appear: a checkbox called **Inherit Property**.
 Tick the box and a dropdown will appear containing all of the properties contained within the other template that you have selected.
 Choose a property from the list to inherit.
 Be sure to also review the other options for the property as explained previously in this chapter.

-Step 7: Repeat the above process as many times as needed: add another **Relationship** property to the template, ensuring that it is configured with the same template from the Entities dropdown list and the same Relationship Type as previously selected.
+Step 7: Repeat the above process as many times as needed: add another **Relationship** property to the template, ensuring that it is configured with the same template from the **Entities** dropdown list and the same **Relationship Type** as previously selected.

 Step 8: When you have finished, click **Save**.

-Now, whenever you create a new entity using this template, within each of these Relationship properties you will be presented with a multiselect list of all the existing entities in your collection which meet the criteria that you have established (i.e. a connection to another specific template that inherits one of that template’s specific properties).
+Now, whenever you create a new entity using this template, within each of these **Relationship** properties you will be presented with a multiselect list of all the existing entities in your collection which meet the criteria that you have established (i.e. a connection to another specific template that inherits one of that template’s specific properties).

-Select the relevant existing entity (or entities) from the list contained within whichever Relationship property happens to appear first.
+Select the relevant existing entity (or entities) from the list contained within whichever **Relationship** property happens to appear first.
 Once you do, the same entity (or entities) will also be automatically selected on the other **Relationship** properties.
   - Note: When you inherit multiple properties in this way, any changes made to one of the **Relationship** properties of an entity that utilises this template will affect the other **Relationship** properties on this template that share the same connection.
 For example, If you untick a particular entity within one **Relationship** property, it will also automatically be unticked in the other **Relationship** properties.
 This is because you have ultimately created one connection with multiple inheritance of properties, instead of multiple separate connections.

 Once you save the new entity, the properties that you have chosen to inherit will then be displayed as part of the new entity’s metadata.